nbrugger-tgm/jitsu/JSON Example.md

 > At least avoid to allready specify the chars to a specific role in the parser except the char is really only used for one purpose like `[` as `START_OBJECT`

-> Now a thig you are allowed
+> Now a thig you are allowed to: Commenting! it is done with // between Token or grammar definers

 At the next step we need to take care about Json String escaping which also needs to be done by the parser.
 Means that `\"` , `"` and `\` all will have seperate tokens which do not overlap.
 This is a bit complicated and you need to be familliar with the glory hell of regex so here is the string escaping "code"